Ykai-f/wiki_yuekai_fr_BMCU/home.md

 Reddit : [u/Ok_Design6972](https://www.reddit.com/user/Ok_Design6972/)
 By mail : contact@yuekai.fr

-The commenting system of this wiki is very basic and does not contain a notification system, if you have some other questions or ideas that you would like to share with other users, you can also visit the BMCU section of reddit! -> (Although it's empty for now) https://www.reddit.com/r/BMCU/.
+The commenting system of this wiki is very basic and does not contain a notification system,I'll reply when I notice your comment.
+If you have some other questions or ideas that you would like to share with other users, you can also visit the BMCU section of reddit! -> (Although it's empty for now) https://www.reddit.com/r/BMCU/.

 > Please never hot-plug the cable between the BMCU and the printer, I have already fried my BMCU and printer 🥶.
 More details on : [BMCU-accident-hot-swapping](/BMCU/BMCU-accident-hot-swapping)